mrunge/collectd-config/README.md

 ### write_http

-The plugin writes data to an HTTP endpoint.
+This output plugin submits values to an HTTP server using POST requests and encoding metrics with JSON or using the PUTVAL command.

     parameter_defaults:
         CollectdExtraPlugins: